-For documents created in Microsoft Word for Office 365, check the following accessibility guidelines for each document element to make sure that your document is accessible.
+For documents created in Microsoft Word 365, check the following accessibility guidelines for each document element to make sure that your document is accessible.

 Use a text font that is easy to read

-- Ensure your text is readable by using at least 10 pt. san serif fonts, such as Arial, Helvetica or Verdana.
-These font types will magnify well for those who have low vision.
+- Ensure your text is readable by using a sans serif fonts, such as Arial, Helvetica or Verdana, that is at least 10pt in size.
+These font settings will magnify well for those who have low vision.

-- If there is an image with text in it, make sure to include that text in the alternative text for the image so it will be accessible to visually impaired students.
+- If there is an image that includes text, make sure to repeat that text in the alternative text field for the image so it will be accessible to assistive technology users.

 - Refrain from using floating text boxes, track changes, or commenting - these features are not accessible.